UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Total Electric Bill = Supply Charges + Delivery Cost + Applicable Taxes and Fees

 For example, if you live in the Oncor service territory, you face a $4.23 combined base charge and a 5.6183¢ (or $0.056183) per-kWh delivery rate.
-If you use exactly 1,000 kWh in a typical summer month, your math would look like this: $4.23 + (1,000 × $0.056183) = $60.41 in total delivery charges for that specific billing cycle.
+If you consume exactly 1,000 kWh in a typical billing cycle, your math looks like this: $4.23 + (1,000 × $0.056183) = $60.41 in total delivery charges.

 • Consumption Charge: Also known as the per-kWh usage fee, this variable charge scales directly with the amount of electricity you consume.
 The more power you pull from the grid, the higher this specific portion of the fee becomes.